Prospective PhD Candidates

 Visit the Graduate Research Hub.

-The Handbook (PDF, 2.4 MB) details the research projects that are available for prospective Honours, Masters and PhD in Anatomy and Neuroscience for 2016.
+The current Research Project Handbook (PDF, 2.4 MB) details the research projects that are available for prospective Honours, Masters and PhD in Anatomy and Neuroscience.
 The names of project supervisors and their contact details are also given.